-So while perusing Lisa's blog Authentic Suburban Gourmet this month for The Secret Recipe Club, I found this Brandied Yam recipe.
+So while perusing Lisa's blog Authentic Suburban Gourmet, I found this Brandied Yam recipe.
 It was love at first sight.
 It looked creamy, buttery and sugary and I knew I had to make it.
-I was hoping to make her Chocolate Banana Bread for dessert but I didn't have quite enough bananas.

 Much as I wanted the sugary, buttery potatoes, I did try to cut the butter and sugar a bit.
 My potatoes yielded a bit less than hers too.
 I also tried to make it a vegan side dish before I realized that my brandy wasn't vegan.
 Whoops, I'm still learning.

 It turned out fantastic and we all loved it.